cedricwalter/cedricwalter.github.io/_posts/2006-12-01-joomla-component-troubleshooting.md

 - If You still want to report a new bug, Please try to be as descriptive as possible: URL of your site, PHP info as a dump, any error messages if available, screenshots.
 You can enter a new bug in English, German or French, I can’t read any other languages sorry.
 - Check [also in my WIKI](http://waltercedric.com/wiki/index.php?title=Com_securityimages_a_captcha_framework) for the latest online documentation.
 - Do yourself a favor, use [Google](http://www.google.com/), try to copy your error message or summarize your issue in keyword and append the name of my component and part of the error message.
 - There is a lot of valuable people on forums, who may be able to help You, and give their free time back to the community.
-For the same reason, if You successfully solve <span style="font-weight: bold;">Your <span style="font-weight: bold;">problem, do not keep this knowledge and publish it!
-As soon as it is on Internet, Google will index it for the benefit of the community s<span style="font-weight: bold;">o comment your experience:
+For the same reason, if You successfully solveYourproblem, do not keep this knowledge and publish it!
+As soon as it is on Internet, Google will index it for the benefit of the community so comment your experience:
     - On any Internet page
     - On a blog
     - [My forums](http://forums.waltercedric.com) or any other forums